 If you are looking for information about our Awards Programme please click here.
-The deadline for applying for a 2018 Award will be Friday 9 March 2018
+The deadline for applying for a 2018 Award was Friday 9 March 2018

 That's the differenceTo me this Award has made such a difference.
 As I have a younger brother who has a disability it means my parents can support therapies that he also needs.
 I don’t feel so bad that my parents’ saving were busy being ‘used up’ by me and my music.
 It was getting so difficult for them to choose.